SoumitroV/Design-and-Simulation-of-a-Gilbert-Cell-based-Mixer-on-CMOS-28nm-Technology/README.md

 ## Device Characterization

-Before the design of any circuit, a thorough understanding of the characterisitics of used device is required.
+Before the design of any circuit, a thorough understanding of the characteristics of used device is required.
 This becomes even more crucial for MOS devices of lower technology nodes which deviate a lot from the ideal MOS characteristics due to short channel effects.

 The device characterization of NMOS and PMOS was performed using standard circuits for device characterization.
 The mosfets were taken from 28nm PDK library with width to length ratio of 0.3um/0.03um.
 The drain to source voltages and gate to source voltages were sweeped to produce the below plots.